Do You Need to Report a Car Accident in California?

 - Document evidence at the scene.
 Take pictures of any damage that your vehicles suffered, as well as your own injuries and the general area around the scene.
 Ask the witnesses in the area if you can have their contact information.

-- Contact an accident attorney.
+- Contact an experienced Bakersfield personal injury attorney.
 You can discuss the facts of your case with this attorney and begin the lawsuit process.

 If you are in a car accident in California, it is important to remain calm and to report the incident to law enforcement as soon as possible.
 Not only does the state require you to do so, but a police report can greatly assist you in filing your insurance claim or personal injury lawsuit.
 After you file and seek medical attention, contact a car accident attorney to assist you with your case.